Meat of The Word Ministries, Inc.

 We believe and teach the concept of strength and strengthening comes from the top down.
 God's life filters down from the head to the whole Body of Christ.
 In other words, Christian leaders are more valuable when they are focused on the spiritual things of the high calling.
 More souls will be won if we build back up the wounded, broken and beaten down parts of the Body and restore them to active service.

-We believe there are too many valuable, but floundering Christians whose gifts are laid dormant by sin, circumstance and the will of men.
-We believe it is not God's Will that any perish or bury what God has given them in gift and callings.
-There is a great void in the church because we have not focused on rebuilding the broken pieces as God's Word teaches.
+We believe it is not God's Will that any man perish or bury what God has given them the to serve the Church' Great Commission.
+We believe there are too many valuable Christians whose gifts are laid dormant for circumstances they do not unswestand.
+There is a great void in the church because we have not focused on rebuilding the broken, scattered, lost sheep as God's Word teaches us to gather back into service.

-You can now listen to one of our radio ministry broadcasts on the internet, ipad, or iphone on one of our stations of our Richmond, VA or Kansas City, MO.
-These stations are with Wilkins Radio Network.
+You can now listen to one of our radio ministry broadcasts on the internet, ipad, or iphone on our station at our Richmond, VA.
+This station is with Wilkins Radio Network.

 Here are the directions: